Marketing To Young vs Old Millennials

 Marketer’s Guide: How To Effectively Reach Young Millennials vs Old Millennials

-Today, millennials — aka Gen Y — make up the world’s largest living generation.
+Today, Millennials — aka Generation Y — make up the world’s largest living generation.
 Though there’s no hard or fast rule, this group is generally understood to be comprised of those born between 1981 and 1996 and are now between 22 and 37-years-old.

-Many have speculated whether Gen Y can be divided into two separate sub-generations: old and young millennials.
+Many have speculated whether Generation Y can be divided into two separate sub-generations: old and young Millennials.
 Here we’ll examine the intergenerational differences between the old (30-37 years-old) and the young (22-29 year-olds).
 We’ll also offer insights into how these differences impact the way both groups should be marketed to.

 What Is An Old Millennial?

-Old millennials are those born around 1988 or earlier.
-This older half of Gen Y is between 30 and 37-years-old and is situated steadily in adulthood.
+Old Millennials are those born around 1988 or earlier.
+This older half of Generation Y is between 30 and 37-years-old and is situated steadily in adulthood.
 Many are homeowners, parents, and established professionals.
-Some call themselves Xennials, which refers to those who are the oldest millennials or youngest members of Gen X.
+Some call themselves Xennials, which refers to those who are the oldest Millennials or youngest members of Gen X.